Benefit of the Doubt (1967 film)

-Benefit of the Doubt is a 1967 documentary on Peter Brook's anti-Vietnam protest play, with the Royal Shakespeare Company, known under the title US.
+Benefit of the Doubt (also known as US) is a 1967 British documentary film directed by Peter Whitehead.
+Its subject is the production of Peter Brook's anti-Vietnam protest play US, with the Royal Shakespeare Company.
 It was filmed at London's Aldwych Theatre and features Peter Brook, Michael Kustow, Michael Williams and Glenda Jackson.
-It was directed by Peter Whitehead.

-Peter Brook also adapted US as a film, Tell Me Lies, and this was released in 1968.
+Brook also adapted US as a film, Tell Me Lies (1968).